Daniel-KM/Omeka-S-module-Internationalisation/README.md

 ```

 The partial `common/language-switcher.phtml` view can be themed: simply copy it
-in your theme.
+in your theme and customize it.

 TODO
 ----

 - Return original page when it is not translated in a site, instead of an error.
-- Add options to manage multilanguage property values.
+- Add options to manage multilanguage property values (various way).
 - Add links for easier browsing between translated pages.
-- Add a button to duplicate a site (item pool, pages and navigation)
+- Add a button to duplicate a site (item pool, pages and navigation, relations).
 - Add a button to apply settings or another site (except language).
-- Database: invert the process to avoid to rebuild all pairs each time they are
-  read.
-So save all pairs (one or two ways?) in the database when relations are
-  created or updated.

 Warning